warrenduncan/MSc-DataScienceAndAnalytics/visualisations/D3-Formula1/README.txt

 ##################################################################################################################

 DIRECTORY DESCRIPTIONS:
- 	* css: CSS file used in all html files:
+ 	* css: a styling CSS file used in all html files:
-   	    	- style.css: For general styling and front-end development
+   	    	- style.css

- 	* js: Javascript files used in all the HTML files:
+ 	* js: A javascript file used in all the HTML files:
-	    	- javascript.js: For general styling and front-end development
-			- D3-constructors.js: D3 used to create the constructors visualisation
-			- D3-drivers.js: D3 used to create the drivers visualisation
+	    	- javascript.js

- 	* data: Contains two pre-processed databases, a jupyter notebook, and a folder with the sourced csv files.
-The The contents of this directory are as folllows:
+ 	* data: Contains two pre-processed databases and a preprocessing , directory with sourced csv files.
+The The contents of this directory are as follows:
 	    	- constHistory.csv: Final constructor csv file used in visualisations
 	     	- driverHistory.csv: Final driver csv file used in visualisations
-		  	- preprocessing-F1data.ipynb: notebook where data was preprocessed using the R programming language
+		- F1-data-preprocessing (directory): A preprocessing directory where data was preprocessed using the R programming language.
+This directory contains the R preprocessing file and the raw csv files.
+Contents of the directory are as follows:
-		  	- kaggle (directory): holds the csv files downloaded from Kaggle (see references.html)
+			+ F1-data-preprocessing.Rproj: The R project where the preprocessing was done.
+			+ data-preprocessing.R: The file containing the R code for preprocessing.
+			+ kaggle (directory): The directory which contains raw data.
+Contents of the directory are as follows:
+		  		> races.csv: latest data on F1 races.
+				> drivers.csv: latest data on F1 drivers.
+				> constructors.csv: latest data on F1 constructors.
+				> results.csv: latest data on F1 results.